tldr-pages/tldr/pages/common/assimp.md

 # assimp

-> Command line client for the Open Asset Import Library.
+> Command-line client for the Open Asset Import Library.
 > Supports loading of 40+ 3D file formats, and exporting to several popular 3D formats.
 > More information: <http://www.assimp.org/>.